auremoser/geocodex/README.md

 * `node geocode.js` // to test nokia geocodes sample agains mapzen and mapques -> generates results.csv and errors.csv
 * `node diff.js` // to calc the difference between these geocoded values and help decide which one is better

+### what is this?

+Script 1 (`geocode.js`) references a csv of string coordinates using mapzen and mapquest's geocoders, and write these to a file (`results.csv`) for comparison with a standard set of geocoded strings.
+Errors write to `errors.csv` with some notation about the culprit.

+Script 2 (`diff.js`) calcs the distance each geocoder references from the standard (control) st, based on the same strings, and generates a `diff.csv` to illustrate.

+### thanks!

+thanks emi for the node help, thanks mapzen and mapquest for the great dev work on your apis